 - licensed clinical psychologist

-- (acupuncturists, dentists, chiropractors, etc. do not qualify)
+- (acupuncturists, dentists, chiropractors, social workers, etc. do not qualify)

 - The letter must include: